Ordinal collapsing function: Madore's ψ

-This OCF was the same as the ψ function previously used throughout this article; it is a simpler, more efficient version of Buchholz's ψ function defined by David Madore.
+This ordinal collapsing function was the same as the ψ function previously used throughout this article; it is a simpler, more efficient version of Buchholz's ψ function defined by David Madore.
 Its use in this article lead to widespread use of the function.

-This function was used by Chris Bird, who also invented the next OCF.
+This function was used by Chris Bird, who also invented the next ordinal collapsing function.

 Bird's θ

 Chris Bird devised the following shorthand for the extended Veblen function $\varphi$: